 Return windows

-A crucial rule of returning is timing.
+A crucial rule of returning is good timing.
 You can never return something too soon, but you can absolutely miss your window.
 Here’s a rundown of return windows and rules of returns from major retail players (see below for holiday returns).

 Rules of Returns